PROJECT

 Preventing Plastic Pollution

-This work is part of the Preventing Plastic Pollution Project, working with 18 organisations from across France and England and funded by the EU INTERREG VA France (Channel) England Programme project co-financed by the European Regional Development Fund and the Heritage Lottery Fund.
+The overall PPP project brought together 18 organisations from across France and England.
+It was funded by the EU INTERREG VA France (Channel) England Programme project, and co-financed by the European Regional Development Fund to target seven pilot sites: Brest Harbour, Bay of Douarnenez, Bay of Veys, Poole Harbour, and the Medway, Tamar, and Great Ouse estuaries.
+In addition, SERT gained Heritage Lottery Fund support.

 • Partners across the UK and France